Tacoma Narrows Bridge, August, 2015

 Did you notice the guy walking along the wire without being hooked onto anything for safety?
 That sure wouldn’t be allowed today, but that’s how they did it back then.

 When the bridge collapsed in 1940, one life was lost … Tubby the dog.
-The owner of the last car on the bridge (and he was also the owner of the dog) had stopped his car mid-span, left his dog in the car, and had run for his life (maybe “wobbled” for his life would be a better description because of the motion of the bridge by then).
+The owner of the last car on the bridge (and he was also the owner of the dog) had stopped his car mid-span, left his car, and left his dog in the car!, and had run for his life (maybe “wobbled” for his life would be a better description because of the motion of the bridge by then).
 Another man went back out onto the bridge to get the dog out of the car, but the dog bit him so he left the dog in the car and walked back to land.
 The car and the dog fell when the bridge fell.

 All very interesting, but the big question of the day was …